Aljgutier/docker/README_docker_primer.md

 docker run -d -p 8080:8080 go-image

-The “-d” flag will execute the container in detached mode, and “-p” specifies the local host port to expose the container
+`-d` flag will execute the container in detached mode (i.e., background), and

+`-p` specifies map host port 8080 to container port 8080

 **Step 3:** List all Containers